DavidLzCoding/ModernPHPLz/PHP Learning Notes/PHP Basics/1.Data type and it's usages/README.md

 ## PHP Data Types

-Like other programming languages, PHP provides a series of primitive data types
+Like other programming languages, PHP provides a series of primitive data types.

+PHP does not require explicit type definition in variable declaration.

+In this case, the type of a variable is determined by the value it stores.

+That is to say, if a string is assigned to variable $var, then $var is of type string.
+If afterwards an int value is assigned to $var, it will be of type int.

 ## Define and use different data types